 There are three ways you can prepare yourself and your family for survival:

 Prepping is everything you can do to ready yourself for survival.
-This can be from stocking food, living off-the-grid, taking self-defence classes or undergoing stress-induced training.
+This can be from stocking food, living off-the-grid, taking self-defense classes or undergoing stress-induced training.
 It is all so that when the survival clock starts ticking, you are able to do what must be done.

 Most people have prepped in some manner for survival.
 If you have a first-aid kit in the car or at home, you have successfully prepped to survive a minor injury or wound.